Best parks in Richland County Ohio

 This is a great place to pack a picnic lunch and enjoy the weather.
 We like to take our nature journals and do some sketching or a scavenger hunt while in the park.

-Gorman Nature Center is located at: 2295 Lexington Avenue, Mansfield, OH 44907
+Gorman Nature Center is located at 2295 Lexington Avenue, Mansfield, OH 44907

 Kingwood Center Gardens

 Kingwood Center Gardens is an immaculately kept, privately owned garden in the city of Mansfield.
-The 47-acre estate and gardens is the former home of Mr. & Mrs. Charles Kelley King, who made his fortune working for Ohio Brass.
+The 47-acre estate and gardens are the former home of Mr. & Mrs. Charles Kelley King, who made his fortune working for Ohio Brass.
 When he passed away in 1953, he left his estate to a private foundation that still manages Kingwood Center.

-Kingwood Center Gardens is located at: 50 N. Trimble Rd. • Mansfield, Ohio 44906
+Kingwood Center Gardens is located at 50 N. Trimble Rd. • Mansfield, Ohio 44906

 Have you been to Mansfield, Ohio?
 What is your favorite park or playground to visit?